eesyuen09/tp/docs/DeveloperGuide.md

     - `markUnpaid(StudentId, Month)`: Marks a student’s fee as Unpaid for a given month.
     - `paidStudents(Month)`: Returns a predicate for filtering students who have Paid for the specified month.
     - `unpaidStudents(Month)`: Returns a predicate for filtering students who have not Paid for the specified month.
-    - `getCurrentFeeState(Person)`: Returns the student’s fee state for the current month.
+    - `getCurrentFeeState(Person)`: Returns whether the student has any outstanding fees.
     - `feeStateVersionProperty()`: Returns a read-only observable property that increments whenever fee data changes, allowing the UI to refresh automatically.